TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 .. important::

-   Don't forget to repeat your extension's version number in the :file:`Settings.cfg` file, in the :code:`release` property.
+   Don't forget to set extension's version number in :file:`Settings.cfg` file, in the :code:`release` property.
    It will be automatically picked up on the cover page by the :code:`|release|` substitution.

 .. _screenshots:

 Screenshots
 ===========

 This chapter should help people understand how the extension works.
 Remove it if it is not relevant.

 .. figure:: ../Images/IntroductionPackage.png
    :class: with-shadow
    :alt: Introduction Package
    :width: 300px

-   Introduction Package just after installation (caption of the image)
+   Introduction Package after installation (caption of the image).

-How the Frontend of the Introduction Package looks like just after installation (legend of the image)
+How the Frontend of the Introduction Package looks like after installation (legend of the image).